-Commodity The commodity that generated the revenue.
+Commodity Refers to the commodity that generated the revenue.
 For oil and gas, the commodity listed depends on the phase of production.
 Since it's unknown whether a lease will produce oil, gas, or both, the two commodities are combined in the bonus and rent phases and listed as "Oil & Gas (pre-production)."

 - Oil Shale